wpilibsuite/frc-docs/source/docs/software/driverstation/troubleshooting-dashboard-connectivity.rst

 2. If that doesn't work, restart the Robot Code using the Restart Robot Code button on the Diagnostics tab of the Driver Station

-3. If it still doesn't connect verify that the Team Number is set properly in the Dashboard and that your Robot Code writes a SmartDashboard value during initialization or disabled
+3. If it still doesn't connect, verify that the Team Number is set properly in the Dashboard and that your Robot Code writes a SmartDashboard value during initialization or disabled

+4. Finally, if it still doesn't connect, follow the steps in the :doc:`manually-setting-the-driver-station-to-start-smartdashboard` article